• Deutsch English

 Old cellar vaults - wine cellars

 If the owner agrees, the floor should be prospected during a renovation.
 Old half-timbered houses were often rebuilt.
-Old vaulted cellars and wine cellars are very interesting and the walls should also be levelled with the detector.
+Old vaulted cellars and wine cellars are very interesting, and the walls should also be scanned with a detector.

 Caves / rocky outcrops

-Hollow ways / bundles of hollow ways / medieval long-distance roads
+Hollow ways / bundles of hollow ways / medieval highways

 Germany is covered in old hollow ways, paths that were used a long time ago and later fell into disuse.
 These paths were once very busy.
 Over the course of many years, the water deepened the hollows, so that today we can see deeply cut paths.
-A search along these paths reveals a wide range of artefacts dating back to the Bronze Age.
+A search along these paths reveals a wide range of finds that may date back to the Bronze Age.

 Springs and moors